-The ADVANCE-UP (Academic DeVelopment, Advocacy, Networking, Coaching and Education for Underrepresented Populations) program aims to provide unique enrichment activities designed to focus on challenges underrepresented racial and ethnic faculty (UREF) encounter in academic medical centers.
+The ADVANCE-UP (Academic DeVelopment, Advocacy, Networking, Coaching and Education for Underrepresented Populations) program aims to provide unique enrichment activities designed to focus on experiences underrepresented racial and ethnic faculty (UREF) encounter in academic medical centers.
 ADVANCE-UP ultimately seeks to create a network of scholars that will enhance the sense of community among underrepresented faculty, foster timely promotion, and increase representation in leadership positions.

-This year-long program includes a combination of full-day, half-day, and 1-2-hour sessions.
+This 11-month program includes a combination of half-day and 1-2-hour sessions.
 Content focuses on personal career development planning, skill building, peer mentoring and communication skills needed to navigate academic medicine.
 Sessions will include but are not limited to:

-- Perspective Taking in Being an UREF in an Academic Work Environment: What’s in an Image?
+- Perspective Taking on Being an UREF in an Academic Work Environment

 - Leading Effective Conversations: A Deeper Dive for UREFs into Challenging Conversations